rdevries-thoughtworks/leap_se/pages/docs/platform/tutorials/quick-start.md

     workstation$ leap compile zone

 NOTE: The resulting zone file is incomplete because it is missing a serial number.
 Use the output of `leap compile zone` as a guide, but do not just copy and paste the output.
+Also, the `compile zone` output will always exclude mention of local nodes.

 The DNS method will not work for local nodes created with Vagrant.